Beginning May 1, 2020, this Court will begin “in-person” non-essential proceedings in the County Court at Law.

 You may make an announcement as to the requested “status” via email to the Court and opposing counsel (status of DL, status of PTD, etc.).
 If you make such announcement, the Court will reset the case for the next setting (pre-trial, trial, plea, or additional status).

-At this time, the Court does not know when settings for Jury Trial will resume.
+At this time, the Court does not plan on calling Jurors for Jury Trial until after May, 20121.
 The Court will maintain a list of cases for trial setting and will notice counsel when these cases will be set.

 Please work out pleas before Court.
 Have the DA’s Office prepare the paperwork before the date of appearance and email it to you to sign and approve.
 The defendant can sign the paperwork before Court and attest to his/her signature before the Clerk on the day of the plea.
 This can be done in person or via email.
 The plea itself can be conducted either by: